-Monthly safety email flash reports go to each member and should be used for 5 minute safety talks and safety committee meeting material as they focus mainly on the two loss drivers for the Group: Lifting injuries and slips, trips and falls.
+Monthly safety email flash reports go to each member.
+These are great to use for five minute safety talks and safety committee meetings as they focus mainly on the two loss drivers for the group: lifting injuries and slips, trips and falls.

-2008 GOALS
+2009 GOALS

-At the end of 2007, SILBA established a group goal, issuing a challenge to members to reduce the frequency of claims based upon the prior 3 year average.
-This goal, which was announced at the annual meeting early in the year, emphasized reducing the total number of claims by 20% over the prior 3-year average by focusing on SILBA's two primary loss cause drivers: slips and falls and lifting injuries.
+As in 2008, in 2009 SILBA established a group goal, issuing a challenge to members to further reduce the frequency of claims as compared to the prior 3 year average.
+This goal emphasized reducing the total number of claims by 20% over the prior 3-year average by focusing on SILBA's two primary loss cause drivers: slips/falls and lifting injuries.
 The monthly safety flashes noted above included statistics to help members track the group's results compared to this goal.
 The flashes also offered safety tips relative to these loss drivers.

-As a result of this focus and members' efforts, SILBA members not only met the challenge to reduce their claims by 20%, but exceeded it.
-In 2008, the group's claim count decreased by 36.5% over the prior 3-year average, with indemnity (lost time claims) decreasing by 43.4%.
-Going into 2009, the SILBA Board of Trustees has established the 20% reduction as an annual group goal.
+In 2009, while the group's payroll decreased by approximately 22% from the prior 3-year average, the group's claim count decreased by 43% for indemnity (lost time) claims and 42% for medical-only claims.

+To continue this successful trend, the SILBA Board of Trustees has established the 20% reduction as an annual group goal.